Mistakes, miscommunications, and modifications in production

 Other goals are not critical to pursuing the opportunity and can be discarded.

-Organizing Requirements → Jobs
+Organization: Requirements → Jobs

-In his book Competing against Luck, CLayton Christensen describes jobs from a customer’s perspective; progress involves understanding what that customer is trying to do in particular circumstances, and what decisions they must make.
+In his book Competing against Luck, Clayton Christensen describes jobs from a customer’s perspective; progress involves understanding what that customer is trying to do in particular circumstances, and what decisions they must make.
 This step elaborates statements of work, allocates responsibilities, and distributes requirements across jobs for responsible agents.

 Revisiting Requirements with respect to Goals